mcagriaktas/kafka-lab/kafka_jmeter_kloadgen_test/readme.md

 This project demonstrates how to perform performance testing on Apache Kafka using JMeter with Avro and JSON serialization formats.
 The demo includes a complete setup with Docker containers for Kafka and Schema Registry, along with tools to generate and measure message throughput.

-## Overview

-Compare the performance between Avro and JSON serialization in Kafka with a realistic testing environment.
-This project helps data engineers evaluate serialization formats and benchmark Kafka deployments before moving to production.

 ## Features

 - Docker containers for Kafka and Confluent Schema Registry